pcjtse/zerg-trader/README.md

 - **Performance Tracking**: Signal accuracy monitoring
 - **Adaptive Learning**: Strategy improvement over time

-## 🌐 Agent2Agent (A2A) Protocol Integration
+## 🌐 Google Agent2Agent (A2A) Protocol Integration

-ZergTrader implements Google's Agent2Agent protocol for seamless cross-platform agent communication and collaboration.
+ZergTrader integrates with Google's official Agent2Agent protocol for seamless cross-platform agent communication and collaboration.
+Using the `@a2a-js/sdk`, ZergTrader can communicate with any A2A-compliant agent system.

 ### 🤖 A2A Agent Architecture